veecle/tricore-probe/tricore-docker/README.md

 registry caches inside the container.

 ## Build artifact for the simulated Windows environment
-You need to build one artifact for the simulated Windows environment.
+You need to build artifacts for the simulated Windows environment.
 The commands are already prepared in `build_artifacts.sh`

 ## Build the simulated Windows environment
-This folder should now contain a folder `artifacts` with one file: `win-daemon.exe`.
+This folder should now contain a folder `artifacts` with three file: `win-daemon.exe`, `addr2line` and `defmt-print`.
 The simulated Windows environment requires the installers for the DAS server and AurixFlasher tool.
 Specifically, [`aurixflashersoftwaretool_1.0.10_Windows_x64.msi`](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.aurixflashersoftwaretool) and [`DAS_V8_0_5_SETUP.exe`](https://www.infineon.com/cms/en/product/promopages/das/) need to be places into the `tricore-docker` directory.